oljarast/microservices-lab/README.md

 cf push <app-name> -p target/gameon-room-java.zip
 ```

-Go to GameOn and see if you can use the new `temp` command.
+Go to GameOn and see if you can use the new `/temp` command.

 ## Extension